Hair Relaxer Lawsuit: Updates and Settlements (February 2025)

 We understand that uterine cancer, or any other type of cancer, presents an extremely stressful, painful, emotional, and life-changing experience.
 A cancer diagnosis also involves extensive medical treatments and overwhelming expenses.
 You may miss work to attend multiple doctor visits and face significant changes in your quality of life.

 Most states allow a product liability claimant to recover compensation for economic and non-economic losses, known as legal damages.
-Economic losses can include medical bills, lost income, and other expenses that you can document.
-Non-economic losses may include mental anguish, pain and suffering, loss of family relationships, and other items that are more difficult to calculate.
+Monetary losses can include medical bills, lost income, and other expenses that you can document.
+Non-economic losses may consist of mental anguish, pain and suffering, loss of family relationships, and other items that are more difficult to calculate.

 A dedicated, compassionate personal injury attorney can help you determine your legal damages and work with you to recover as much as possible so that you can move forward.